Methanex (NASDAQ:MEOH) Given a $44.00 Price Target by Tudor Pickering & Holt Analysts

-Methanex (NASDAQ:MEOH) (TSE:MX) received a $44.00 price target from stock analysts at Tudor Pickering & Holt in a research note issued on Thursday, BayStreet.CA reports.
-The firm currently has a “hold” rating on the specialty chemicals company’s stock.
-Tudor Pickering & Holt’s target price suggests a potential upside of 11.42% from the company’s previous close.
+Tudor Pickering & Holt set a $44.00 price target on Methanex (NASDAQ:MEOH) (TSE:MX) in a report issued on Wednesday, BayStreet.CA reports.
+The firm currently has a hold rating on the specialty chemicals company’s stock.

-Other equities analysts also recently issued reports about the stock.
-Royal Bank of Canada upped their price target on shares of Methanex from $50.00 to $60.00 and gave the company an “outperform” rating in a research note on Thursday, September 30th.
-TD Securities upped their price target on shares of Methanex from $55.00 to $59.00 and gave the company a “buy” rating in a research note on Thursday, September 30th.
-Piper Sandler assumed coverage on shares of Methanex in a research note on Monday, September 13th.
-They issued a “neutral” rating and a $44.00 price target on the stock.
-Citigroup cut their price objective on shares of Methanex from $60.00 to $55.00 and set a “buy” rating for the company in a research report on Tuesday, November 2nd.
-Finally, Barclays raised shares of Methanex from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $39.00 to $53.00 in a research report on Tuesday, September 7th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Methanex presently has an average rating of “Buy” and a consensus price target of $52.54.
+Several other research firms have also recently issued reports on MEOH.
+Piper Sandler began coverage on shares of Methanex in a research note on Monday, September 13th.
+They issued a neutral rating and a $44.00 target price on the stock.
+Royal Bank of Canada increased their target price on shares of Methanex from $50.00 to $60.00 and gave the stock an outperform rating in a research note on Thursday, September 30th.
+Tudor Pickering reiterated a hold rating and issued a $44.00 target price on shares of Methanex in a research note on Thursday, December 16th.
+Scotiabank increased their target price on shares of Methanex from $50.00 to $56.00 and gave the stock an outperform rating in a research note on Tuesday, October 5th.
+Finally, Citigroup lowered their target price on shares of Methanex from $60.00 to $55.00 and set a buy rating on the stock in a research note on Tuesday, November 2nd.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have assigned a buy rating to the company.
+According to MarketBeat, Methanex currently has an average rating of Buy and a consensus target price of $52.54.

 About Methanex